mathebuddy/mathebuddy/doc/mbcl.md

 ---

 **NOTE**
-This reference guide is in work-in-progress state.
-We are planning to release version 1.0 by mid of 2023.
+This reference guide is OUTDATED.
+We will rewrite it later.
+Up to now, refer to directory `/lib/mbcl/` in the repository.

 ---